Hamengkubuwono VIII: Culture

 In the field of culture, several dances were created during his leadership, including the Srimpi dance.
 It was also at this time that the standardization of classical Yogyakarta-style dance standards began.

 Appointment of heir

 In 1939, he recalled his son, Raden Mas Dorodjatun (later known as Hamengkubuwono IX), who was studying in the Netherlands.
 In Batavia, the Sultan handed over the kris of Kyai Ageng Joko Piturun to Gusti Raden Mas Dorojatun as a sign of royal succession, as well as a sign that it was Gusti Raden Mas Dorojatun who would later succeed as Sultan.

-Death and grave
+Death

 He died on 22 October 1939, at Panti Rapih Hospital, Yogyakarta.
 He is buried in Astana Saptarengga, Pajimatan Imogiri.